dipladenia bush

 Water Requirement

 Average amounts of water should be supplied to the plant.
 Moreover, the watering schedule should change as the season progresses.
-During hot summer months, watering may be done more frequently to make sure that the soil does not dry up.
+During hot summer months, water this plant frequently to make sure that the soil does not dry up.
 On the other hand, less frequent watering should be done during the winter months.

 Temperature and Humidity

-The Rio dipladenia vine thrives in environments with temperatures that range from 10 to 30 degrees celsius.
+The Rio Dipladenia vine thrives in warm temperatures ranging from 10 to 30 degrees celsius.
 In colder temperatures, the plant starts to slow down its growth, making it semi-dormant.

 Soil Requirement